tm9k1/qt_networking/README.md

 ## Features

 - The IP Address and Port Number are runtime input from the user.
-- You can view the last 10 messages in a QMessageBox.
+Send messages to any IP-port combination.
+    - The message to send is an input from a `textEdit` box.
-- Supports both TCP and UDP socket which are selectable by the user from the GUI itself.
+- Supports both TCP and UDP communications.

-- Also contains functionality to create a server.
+- Also contains functionality to create a Server.
-    - The message to send is an input from a textEdit box.
+    - Listens to both UDP messages as well as TCP message simultaneously. (priority to TCP - keeps reading while `bytesAvailable`)
+    - You can view the last 10 messages sent to the server in a `QMessageBox`.

 - UI/UX is bae.

 - WYSIWYG - check out the Gallery to see what it does.

 ## How To Run